This class analyzes a passed neural network and stores its internal

 output_names

-(Optional) A list with the names for the output,
+A character vector with the names for the output dimensions

 Note: This argument is optional and otherwise the names are